 ₽ Intelligent The camera automatically determines the focus point on the screen and focuses there (intelligent AF). • Face detection (page 94) operates automatically. ₽ Spot This mode takes readings of a small area in the center of the image.
-This setting works well with focus lock (page 47). ₽ Multi When you half-press the shutter button while this setting selected, the camera will select the optimum Auto Focus area from among nine possible areas.
-The focus frame of the area where the camera focuses will be displayed in green.
+This setting works well with focus lock (page 45).
+When you half-press the shutter button while this setting selected, the camera will select the optimum Auto Focus ar from among nine possible areas.
+The focus frame of the arwhere the camera focuses will be displayed in green.
 Tracking When you half-press the shutter button while this setting is selected, the focus frame will follow the movement of the subject.

 - Auto Focus is disabled when (Manual Focus) is selected for the focus mode, even if you select an AF area. - With some BEST SHOT scenes, there are restrictions on the use of AF area settings.
-Because of this, you may not be able to use certain settings or you may not be able to specify any AF Area setting. - While Face Detection (page 94) is turned on, regardless of the current AF Area setting, " Spot" (center) focusing will be used automatically whenever a face cannot be detected for some reason.
+Because of this, you may not be able to use certain settings or you may not be able to specify any AF Area setting. - "Multi" cannot be selected for the AF area while Face Detection is enabled.